-If such an employee is awarded a posted position and successfully completes a probationary period under the terms of this Agreement his/her secondary seniority shall not apply.
-His/Her date-of-hire shall be the date on which the posted position commenced.
+If such an employee is awarded a posted position and successfully completes a probationary period under the terms of this Agreement their secondary seniority shall not apply.
+Their date-of-hire shall be the date on which the posted position commenced.